-This post was most recently updated on October 26th, 2020.Reading Time: 3 minutes.
+This post was most recently updated on September 25th, 2021.2 min read.

 Azure Functions use dependency injection, and that allows us to define all kinds of prebuilt or custom-built services as being available for our functions really easily.
 This is a really easy way to initialize scoped resources to be used in your different functions… But how do you actually configure them in an Azure Functions App?

 Okay, a step back – there’s a bit of a problem that we need to resolve before we can proceed with the configuration.
 When you create a new Azure Functions project, there’s a thing we’re missing: